dovecot/documentation/source/configuration_manual/service_configuration.rst

 If yes, the listener does an immediate SSL/TLS handshake after accepting a connection.
 This is needed for the legacy imaps and pop3s ports.

 ..
 Note:: All listeners with ssl=yes will be removed if global ssl is turned off
+..
+Note:: Regardless of the value for listener's ssl setting, some services will still try to initialize encryption if global ssl is on.
+          This is for example done to accommodate STARTTLS commands for IMAP/SUBMISSION/LMTP protocols.
+In other words, ssl is truly disabled only when global ssl is turned off.

 haproxy (v2.2.19+)
 ^^^^^^^^^^^^^^^^^^